-Look out, Tokyo!
-On May 31, Godzilla is set to rise from the depths (again) and do battle with some familiar foes in Michael Dougherty's Godzilla: King of the Monsters.
+Wherever Godzilla goes, fire-breathing destruction is set to follow—along with a whole lot of fun for moviegoers.
 To celebrate his legacy, we’ve put together a list of things that even hardcore fans might not know about the world’s greatest city-stomper.

 1. His original name, Gojira, was rumored to be the nickname of a tough guy at Toho Studios.